 People consume way too much salt, but have you ever wondered how serious this problem is?
 According to the CDC, about 90% of Americans consume excessive amounts of salt.
-While the recommended intake of sodium is up to 2300mg a day, the average American eats more than 3400mg.
-What’s more, salt consumption worldwide has increased significantly over the decades.
+While the recommended intake of sodium is up to 2g a day, the average American eats more than 3.4g.
+What more, salt consumption worldwide has increased significantly over the decades.

-Likewise, while the WHO recommends a daily intake of 2gms of sodium daily, while the average Malaysian consumes almost 3gms of sodium daily.
+Likewise, while WHO recommends a daily intake of 2g of sodium daily, the average Malaysian consumes almost 3g of sodium daily.
 The same statistics are true for most of the industrialised world.

 How is Sodium Regulated?

-When you consume too much sodium your blood pressure increases.
-People with hypertension are advised to reduce salt intake, and within a few weeks see results.
+When you consume too much sodium, your blood pressure increases.
+People with hypertension are advised to reduce salt intake, and within a few weeks, are able to see results.
 Your kidneys excrete sodium through the urine, and this is the main source of sodium balance (other than losing sodium through sweat and from our dietary salt and water intake).
 The kidneys are very efficient at regulating sodium, but any early damage to kidney function generally is not shown in the blood test (sodium or creatinine abnormality) until late stage with significant damage done.
 This is one key reason it is highly recommended to reduce salt intake from our diet.

 Consequences of High Sodium Intake